ApolloNet/amazing-mazes/README.md

 The cell at 9th row, 7th column is not reachable if you don't have the `old key` object.

-If you try to move there, the message "The door is locked.
-You should find a key" is displayed with the icon 🚪.
+If you try to move there, the message "🚪 The door is locked.
+You should find a key" is displayed.

-But if you have found the `old key`, you move there and the message "You unlocked the door with the old key" is displayed with the icon 🗝.
+But if you have found the `old key`, you move there and the message "🗝 You unlocked the door with the old key" is displayed.

 Of course, an object event was used elsewhere in the maze, with the `old key` object.
 Something lihe this :